Woonsocket, Rhode Island: History

 Before the arrival of European settlers in northern Rhode Island during the 17th century, today's Woonsocket region was inhabited by three Native American tribes: the Nipmuc (Cowesett), Wampanoag, and Narragansett.
 In 1661, the English theologian Roger Williams purchased the area from the "Coweset and Nipmucks", and in a letter referred to modern day Woonsocket as Niswosakit.

 Other possible derivations of the name include several Nipmuc geographic names from nearby Massachusetts.
 These include Woonksechocksett, from Worcester County meaning "fox country", and Wannashowatuckqut, also from Worcester County, meaning "at the fork of the river".
 Another theory proposes that the city was named after Woonsocket Hill in neighboring North Smithfield.

 Woonsocket Falls Village was founded in the 1820s.
 Its fortunes expanded as the Industrial Revolution developed in nearby Pawtucket.
 With the Blackstone River providing ample water power, the region became a prime location for textile mills.
 In 1831 Edward Harris built his first textile mill in Woonsocket.

 The town of Woonsocket was not established until 1867, when three villages in the town of Cumberland, namely Woonsocket Falls, Social and Jenckesville, officially became the town of Woonsocket.
-In 1871, three additional industrial villages from Smithfield– Hamlet, Bernon, and Globe, were added to the town, establishing its present boundaries.
+In 1871, three additional industrial villages from Smithfield—Hamlet, Bernon, and Globe—were added to the town, establishing its present boundaries.
 Woonsocket was incorporated as city in 1888.

 The growth of industries and associated jobs attracted numerous immigrants, predominantly Québecois and French-Canadians from other provinces.
-When the Société Saint-Jean-Baptiste d'Holyoke organized a national cultural and benefit society in 1899, the Union Saint-Jean-Baptiste d’Amérique, Woonsocket, with its proximity to several industrial areas having large French-Canadian populations, was chosen for the organization's headquarters.
+When the Société Saint-Jean-Baptiste d'Holyoke organized a national cultural and benefit society in 1899, the Union Saint-Jean-Baptiste d'Amérique, Woonsocket, with its proximity to several industrial areas having large French-Canadian populations, was chosen for the organization's headquarters.

-By 1913, a survey by the American Association of Foreign Language Newspapers found the city had to have the 6th-largest population of French or French-Canadian foreign nationals in the country.
-In the decades that followed this population grew, and by time the local textile industry shuttered during the Great Depression, ethnic French Canadians comprised 75 percent of the population.
+By 1913, a survey by the American Association of Foreign Language Newspapers found the city had to have the sixth-largest population of French or French-Canadian foreign nationals in the country.
+In the decades that followed this population grew, and by time the local textile industry were shuttered during the Great Depression, ethnic French Canadians comprised 75 percent of the population.
 French-language newspapers were published; radio programs, movies, and most public conversations were conducted in French.
 As recently as 1980, 70% of Woonsocket's population was of French-Canadian descent.
 The New England French language their ancestors spoke gradually vanished from public discourse.

 Throughout the 20th century the city's fortunes ebbed and flowed with national trends.
 During the Great Depression the textile economy of Woonsocket came to an effective standstill; however, it was revived during World War II.
 The city became a major center of fabric manufacturing for the war effort, including production of military uniforms.